-Achieving a seamless, unified B2B multi channel strategy requires a specialist skillset and understanding as well as effective cross channel integration and alignment to your overarching objectives.
+Achieving a seamless, unified B2B multichannel strategy requires a specialist skillset and understanding as well as effective cross-channel integration and alignment to your overarching objectives.
 It also involves close monitoring and flexibility to readily adapt when things aren’t quite going to plan.

-Reading time: 6 minutes
+Reading time: 10 minutes

-What is B2B Multi Channel Strategy?
+B2B Multi Channel Strategy 2022

-What do our inhouse Multi Channel Specialists have to say?
+What do our in-house multichannel specialists have to say?

-We welcome our 4 inhouse experts through a selection of mini interviews to delve into the depths of multi channel strategy – here’s what they reveal:
+We welcome our 4 in-house experts through a selection of mini-interviews to delve into the depths of multichannel strategy – here’s what they reveal:

 Jennifer Brennand, VP of Strategy

-1. How has multi channel strategy evolved over recent years?
+1. How has multichannel strategy evolved over recent years?

 However, being present on multiple channels isn’t enough.
 Digital savvy audiences demand more customized experiences and frictionless customer journeys.
-As more millennials enter into decision making roles within businesses, these expectations apply to the B2B world too.
+As more millennials enter into decision making roles within B2B businesses, these expectations apply to the B2B world too.

-2. What do you consider core components of a B2B multi channel strategy?
+2. What do you consider core components of a B2B multichannel strategy?

-- Knowing your audience – Look at their digital footprint to understand their favorite watering holes, consumption habits and content preferences to personalize the experience as much as possible.
+• Knowing your audience – Look at their digital footprint to understand their favorite watering holes, consumption habits and content preferences to personalize the experience as much as possible.

-- Aligning content to the channel – Keep messaging consistent, but adapt your format to suit the environment and state of mind your audience is in.
+• Aligning content to the channel – Keep messaging consistent, but adapt your format to suit the environment and state of mind your audience is in.

 3. What sets an advanced strategy apart?

-An advanced multi-channel strategy is all about joining the dots to create a seamless, audience led approach.
-It’s fueled by data, delivered in real time through a trigger-based response and is underpinned by transparent reporting that provides a 360 view of your customer journey.
+An advanced multichannel strategy is all about joining the dots to create a seamless, audience-led approach.
+It’s fueled by data, delivered in real-time through a trigger-based response and is underpinned by transparent reporting that provides a 360-view of your customer journey.

 Dan Smith, Head of Campaign Strategy

-1. What are the key elements of digital multi channel campaign planning?
+1. What are the key elements of digital multichannel campaign planning?

 Applying clear targeting strategies across each channel

-In a B2B context, there are a vast number of data points to inform your strategy – such as intent data and buying signals; account-based marketing; organization profiles; ideal customer profiles (ICP); your CRM and sales strategy; persona modelling; and topic trends.
+In a B2B context, there are a vast number of data points to inform your strategy – such as intent data and buying signals; account-based marketing; organization profiles; ideal customer profiles (ICP); your CRM and sales strategy; persona modeling; and topic trends.

 Factoring in specific creative promotions and engaging ad formats